201-billybunn/201-about-me/README.md

 ## Motivation

 This is my week one project at Code Fellows' "Code 201" course.
 Each day, we had a "Lab" assignment which added requirements for us to build into our projects.
+Follow my journey into the world of coding [here on Twitter](https://twitter.com/billybunn).

 ## Project Requirements